 A VOICE FOR ASIAN AMERICANS

-I am running for lower Manhattan New York City Council District #1 because I was born and raised in downtown lower east side and I care deeply about the people who live there and the issues they face.
+I am running for New York State Assembly District 49 because I was born and raised in New York City and I care deeply about the people who live there and the issues they face.
 Asian Americans have a small voice and presence in the City and I am running to be that voice and ensure that problems affecting our community are addressed.

 I am appalled at how the NYC Department of Education is trying to harm our education system.
 Growing up as immigrants, we didn’t have much material wealth, but we had good educational opportunities.
 My family knew education was one way to achieve the status of the middle class.
 Families raise in this district have these same goals and aspirations for the best opportunities for their children, I will fight to preserved current criteria for enrollment of specialized high schools on merit-based and testing.